dongfang-steven-yang/faraway-frustum/README.md

 # faraway-frustum
 Faraway-Frustum: Dealing with LiDAR Sparsity for 3D Object Detection using Fusion

+This work improves the detection of faraway objects using a frustum-based lidar/camera fusing strategy.

 <p align="center">
 <img src="pipeline.png" alt="Faraway-Frustum" align="middle" width="800"/>
 </p>